jasperblues/Round-and-Round-Kit/README.md

 I always liked how switching users on OSX rotates the view in a cube, and thought it would also be a nice way to switch between contexts in iPhone applications.

 The cube transition is in the iOS SDK, however it's a private API.
-So here's an open source implementation.
+So here's an open source implementation that does more or less the same thing.

 # Usage